 5. Casio GA 100-1A1 Military Series

 The term "military watch" is rather ambiguous, but the phrase is often used as shorthand for watches that offer a rugged aesthetic or those built to withstand a lot of wear and tear.
 The GA 100-1A1 offers both in spades.
-The black frame and cluttered assortment of smaller dials may be confusing at first, but this is a variation of the Casio G Shock design at its heart.
+The black frame and cluttered assortment of smaller dials may be confusing at first, but this is a variation of the Casio G-Shock design at its heart.

 6. Casio MDV106-1A Black Analog

 Casio has a propensity for making watches that are sometimes more practical than they are aesthetically pleasing, but it would be hard to argue that this Casio watch favors function at the expense of form.
-Everything from the bold black sheen of its face to the stylized design of its numbers and tic markers makes it clear that this watch is a fashion statement as much as it is anything else.
-This watch doesn't have the same laundry list of features that some of its contemporaries do, but it's a sharp timepiece with the accuracy consumers come to expect from Casio.
+Everything from the bold black sheen of its face to the stylized design of its numbers and tic markers makes it clear that this watch is as much a fashion statement as it is anything else.
+This watch doesn't have the same laundry list of features that some of its contemporaries do, but it's a sharp timepiece with the same accuracy consumers have come to expect from Casio.

 The resin band is very sturdy, and the one-way rotating bezel makes use of a screw-down crown and screw-up lock to make sure that the time is never readjusted accidentally.
 Despite not being designed for outdoor sports, it's resistant to water at up to 200 meters.

 Retro design with extensive functionality

 There's a distinctively retro look to the Databank.
 While the halcyon days of the calculator watch are decades in the past, this Casio watch has been updated with the advances of the intervening years.
 The calculator buttons are tactile, responsive, and spread out enough to minimize errors while running numbers.
 Constants for addition, subtraction, division, and multiplication make it a good utility device, and the water-resistant shell means that it can even be used while out on the ocean or in the pool.